 To get Yoast, simply hover over the “Plugin” section of your WP Dashboard, and click “Add New”.

 Search for Yoast, and install, then activate.

 (Make sure that besides using Yoast for SEO, that you also input the URLs for your social media handles in the Yoast “Social” tabs.
 They have a handy installation wizard to help you along.)

 Before you even think about uploading an image to your blog, you should rename it in your computer folder, with keywords related to your post.

 This is because often people will search for games, recipes, decor, DIYs, etc. through the Google Image Search function.

 That way, they are able to quickly see pictures of what they are looking for, rather than having to open and visit fifteen different websites before they find what they want.

-And what do you think is going to rank higher in a Google Image Search for “Meatball Recipe”?
+Which title do you think is going to rank higher for “Meatball Recipe”?

 I know you are stumped! 😉